 Stock Options vs RSU – The Ultimate Guide

-In the financial world, many tech savvy investors believe that Facebook has increased the popularity of RSU stock options.
+In the financial world, many tech-savvy investors believe that Facebook has increased the popularity of RSU stock options.
 In 2007, Microsoft decided to invest in Facebook $200 million at a $4 billion valuation.
-The extremely high valuation made it hard for Facebook to attract new employees, until they offered them more attractive RSUs agreements.
+The extremely high valuation made it hard for Facebook to attract new employees until they offered them more attractive RSUs agreements.

 In part one of this stock options vs RSU guide, we’re going to cover what are RSUs and what is the difference between RSU and stock options.

-What are Restricted Stock Units?
+What Are Restricted Stock Units?

 Let’s suppose Joe has just landed a job at a big company.
-This company is a large publicly traded tech company from which Joe will be compensated with some shares that he can’t sell just yet.
+This company is a large publicly-traded tech company from which Joe will be compensated with some shares that he can’t sell just yet.
 These shares Joe gets are called restricted stock units or RSU.

 The date Joe receives these restricted stock units is called the grant date.
 However, Joe can’t sell the RSUs until certain conditions have been met.
-This is due to a vesting schedule the tech company has set forth before Joe can sell his shares.
+This is due to a vesting schedule that the tech company has set forth before Joe can sell his shares.

 The tech company has two options on how they can structure the vesting schedule: